sakshibakhade/palazzo-bella-resturant-application/README.md

 -Technologies Used

-HTML5 – For structuring the content
+HTML5 – For structuring the content.

-CSS3 – For styling and responsiveness
+CSS3 – For styling and responsiveness.

-JavaScript – For interactivity and dynamic behavior
+JavaScript – For interactivity and dynamic behavior.